KonanM/small_vector/README.md

 ## Implementation
 This implementation was basically inspired by a quite unknown customization point called ['propagate_on_container_move_assignment'](https://en.cppreference.com/w/cpp/named_req/AllocatorAwareContainer).

-[Allocator aware](https://en.cppreference.com/w/cpp/named_req/AllocatorAwareContainer) containers like `std::vector` check for this property and do the element wise move when the allocators don't compare equal.
+[Allocator aware](https://en.cppreference.com/w/cpp/named_req/AllocatorAwareContainer) containers like `std::vector` check for this property and do the element wise move (for the move assigment constructor) when the allocators don't compare equal.
 So I implemted a small custom allocator which sets `propagate_on_container_move_assignment = false` and doesn't compare equal when the small buffer is active.
 After the allocator implementaion, I simply derived from `std::vector` and made sure the constructors reserve the memory for the small buffer before they do any insertions.
-While the allocator implementation is quite short it was surprisingly tricky to get right (because an allocator can be rebound).
+While also the allocator implementation is quite short it was surprisingly tricky to get right (because an allocator can be rebound).
 The whole `small_vector` implementation is only a few lines, which hopefully only leaves little room for mistakes.

 ```cpp
     template<typename T, size_t N = 8>